 7.7.
 It is proposed to bring the existing space within the passageway into use as a new entrance hall with stairs to the upper floors.
 This former carriageway has become an internal and under-used storage area since its enclosure from the rear garden in 1988.
 The proposed traditional timber carriage doors to the front elevation, which will screen an inner glazed door and screen, will sustain an appreciation of the original function of this part of the building from the exterior and public realm on South End Road and not detract from the historic principal front entrance door on the ground floor.
-Moreover, the proposed use of natural stone running from the driveway, through the passageway and out towards the former stables building following the removal of the 1980s rear wall and doorway will sustain and enhance an appreciation and understanding of the original use of the area and its connectivity with both front and rear garden spaces (Figure 30); indeed, the proposed new reduced front driveway covering in place of the existing asphalt will enhance the aesthetic appearance of the front garden area.
+Moreover, the proposed use of natural stone running from the driveway through the passageway into the conservatory will sustain and enhance an appreciation and understanding of the original use of the area and its connectivity with both front and rear garden spaces; indeed, the proposed new reduced front driveway covering in place of the existing asphalt will enhance the aesthetic appearance of the front garden area.
 The proposed creation of a doorway from the main cottage to make this a usable domestic space will necessitate some minimal loss of historic masonry within the flank wall of the cottage, although this is very much a secondary area of the house where historic window openings are known to have existed.
 The proposal is therefore considered to have a minimal and neutral to positive impact on the significance of the listed building.